officialdanielamani/ESPWebConnect/README.md

 ### Example Sketch

-Here is an example sketch demonstrating how to use the `ESPWebConnect` library:
+Here is an example sketch demonstrating how to use the `ESPWebConnect` library with DHT11:

 ```cpp
 #include "ESPWebConnect.h"